MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/matchmaking/multiplayer-servers.md

 ## Requirements to use direct integration of matchmaking and servers

-In order to allocate a multiplayer server from matchamking you will first need to configure a build and deploy it.
+In order to allocate a multiplayer server from matchmaking you will first need to configure a build and deploy it.
 Follow the instructions here to learn more about how to do that [Multiplayer Server builds](../servers/deploying-playfab-multiplayer-server-builds.md).

-Matchmaking also needs a region selection rule to be added to the queue so that matches can be allocated in the optimal region for the build.
-The latency measurements passed into the region selection rule should match the regions that the build is active in.
+Matchmaking also needs a region selection rule to be added to the queue, so that matches can be allocated in the optimal region for the build.
+The latency measurements passed into the region selection rule should match the regions where the build is active.
 For more information on how to pass attributes to a region selection rule see [Region selection rule](ticket-attributes.md#region-selection-rule).

 ## Activating server allocation for the queue

-In order to enable server allocation for a queue you will need to enable the checkbox for `Enable server allocation` on the queue config page and provide the build id (guid) to associate with the queue.
+In order to enable server allocation for a queue you will need to enable the checkbox for **Enable server allocation** on the queue config page, and provide the build id (guid) to associate with the queue.
 Once you enable the feature matchmaking will try to allocate a server for all the matches created within the queue.

-Here is what the config for a queue with multiplayer server integration would look like.
+The following example is what the config for a queue with multiplayer server integration should look like.

 ```json